retrohead/satiator-rings-arpatch/README.md

 The stock Action Replay firmware for the Sega Saturn doesn't play nice with a Satiator cartridge: you can't boot into the Satiator menu.
 This repo contains a patch to the AR firmware to make it behave.
 It's based on the AR 2.02C firmware.
+This is a modified version that boots the Satiator Rings replacement menu.

 # How do I install it?

+- Install Satiator Rings v3.0+ on your SD card using the Satiator Rings Config Tool.
-- Copy `ar_patched.bin` from `out/` to your Satiator SD card
+- Copy `ar_patched-satiator-rings.bin` and `boot.desc` to the root your Satiator SD card
 - Remove the AR cart from your Saturn
 - Boot into the Satiator menu (version 53 or higher)
-- Press C to exit to the main menu
+- Press B to exit to the main menu
 - Select Action Replay tools
 - Insert your AR cart.
 Do this straight, not at an angle, and you won't have a problem.
 - Back up your current AR firmware (if you haven't already)